kangasbros/mempass/README.md

 Simple UI to generate cryptographic hashes (and other things) from phrases + words.
 Can be used as a password manager, if the passphrase is strong enough.

 This requires Kivy to run.
+Install Kivy as described in the website (https://kivy.org/#download)

 To run from command line, type:

     kivy main.py